 The Nest or Home app will ask you to update your phone’s settings if there’s something you can do to improve how Home/Away Assist works for you.

 Your app regularly checks your phone or tablet settings to help make sure that your home switches between Home and Away as accurately as possible.
 If it sees that you can change a setting to make it work better, it will let you know by alerting you when you open the app.
-You’ll see a customized list of things that you should change on your device.
-Be sure to change the suggested settings, but you may also want to check all the settings below if you haven’t already.
+You’ll see a customised list of things that you should change on your device.
+Make sure that you change the suggested settings, although you may also want to check all the settings below if you haven’t already.

-Note: The Nest or Home app will only show you the Phone location screen no more than once a week so you don’t get bugged every time you need to use the app.
+Note: The Nest or Home app will only show you the phone location screen no more than once a week so that you're not bothered every time you need to use the app.